emma-burrows/pepper/README.md

 Grab a copy of the latest release and deploy the web application 'pepper.war' to your web server.
-For example, with Tomcat, the pepper.war file can be copied to Tomcat's 'webapps' directory it will automatically be deployed for you.
+For example, with Tomcat, the pepper.war file can be copied to Tomcat's 'webapps' directory and it will automatically be deployed for you.

 Database